Klimorg/azure-mlops-helper/docs/index.md

 This is highly inspired from the series of posts found in the [following blog](https://benalexkeen.com/creating-end-to-end-mlops-pipelines-using-azure-ml-and-azure-pipelines-part-1/).

 This is mostly a wrapper around azure-ml python classes and some glue code.

+!!! info "Remark"

     **If you know what you are doing with AzureML, you'll probably don't need this library.**

 ## Resources